grannycart/by-sound-alone/index.md

 #### Paper:
 <img style="float:right; border:1px solid #FFFFFF;" alt="paper book with Pawpaw" src="assets/images/pawpaw-cover.png" height=200px>
-* (I don't get any money from these paper books, so the only reason to buy them is if you _prefer_ paper.
-I'm perfectly satisfied if you enjoy the free e-book version.)
+* (I don't get any money from these paper books, so the only reason to buy them is if you _prefer_ paper.)
 * you can buy a paper version of the complete book from Barnes & Noble print-on-demand: [https://www.barnesandnoble.com/w/by-sound-alone-mark-torrey/1144572566](content/paper-link.html) (ISBN: 9798855697933)
     * ($12 + shipping --- the minimum B&N would let me charge.)
-* Available on paper from Amazon as well: [https://www.amazon.com/dp/B0CVBKFQ78](https://www.amazon.com/dp/B0CVBKFQ78)
-    * ($15 + shipping.
-Slightly smaller/fatter format, and I think Amazon delivers much more quickly.)
-* You desperately want to read it on paper, but can't afford $12?
-[Contact me](https://grannycart.net/contact) and tell me why you want to read it.
-I'll buy you a copy.

 #### Audiobook:
 * Audio version in the works... maybe.

 ----------------------------------------

-[//]: # (Removed this bullet 2024-01-13: Not ready to commit to a whole book yet?
-Here's a short story I'm working on that is set in the same universe, still with plenty of submarine action: Untitled Short Story 13k wordscontent/untitled-submarine-short-story.md)

 ### More information:
 A complete novel: 118k+ words, 380+ pages.
 The content is entirely free, released under a Creative Commons open-content non-commercial license.
 I encourage you to download and share the e-book files.
-(For a paper version you have to buy it from one of our coporate overlords.
+(For a paper version you have to buy it from one of our corporate overlords.
 Sorry.
 I still encourage you to share the paper books though.)

+* Want to get a quick feel for it?
+[Read a "preview"](_posts/2024-03-01-preview.md)
+    * (800 words/~3 min read)
+    * Not an excerpt or summary, but a series of slices to give you a feel for the book.
+(Does it begin with "In a world..."?
+Sure does!)
+* **Note: the book is heavy with profanity (they're sailors you know).
+If swearing bothers you, BSA is probably not the book for you.**

+[//]: # (Removed this bullet 2024-01-13: Not ready to commit to a whole book yet?
+Here's a short story I'm working on that is set in the same universe, still with plenty of submarine action: Untitled Short Story 13k wordscontent/untitled-submarine-short-story.md)

 ### What's it like?
+Maybe you _shouldn't_ read this book.
+It’s loud, grimy, and takes place almost entirely inside a greasy machine with no windows.
-Fundamentally, it's a mashup of 1970s trucker culture and 1960s submarine movies.
-In broader terms, it's kind of a well-stirred slurry of Patrick O'Brian, _Road Warrior_, _Deadliest Catch_, _Das Boot_, _Smokey and the Bandit_, Motörhead, and Bikini Kill.
+Fundamentally, it's a well-stirred slurry of Patrick O'Brian, Road Warrior, Deadliest Catch, Das Boot, Smokey and the Bandit, Motörhead, and Bikini Kill.
+If for some reason that actually sounds good to you, I can offer you a few more details:

-It is undoubtedly speculative fiction --- but not _science_ fiction.
-The story is driven by heavily-researched realistic mid-century submarine mechanics, and framed by the confined spaces and dangerous operations that have always been at the heart of good submarine tales.
-The speculative fiction part takes our protagonist submarines from an underwater docking bay for the transshipping of cargo, to a city built on pylons out over the ocean, to a garbage gyre of ghost ships.

-What more specific genre that it might belong to beyond "speculative fiction" is a little fuzzy, maybe "grimepunk" if that's a thing?

-But rest assured, whatever genre it is, it is also a page-turner full of exciting submarine action!
-(At least after you get past the first few pages.)
+* It is a submarine novel, but not a war story.
+The subs are unarmed cargo submarines, and the action is mostly derived from making those boats run, and fixing them when they don't.
+* But it is still full of action — it's a page-turner!
+* It is also character driven: people you’ll love, and some you might not by the end.
+* It’s cinematic — full of visual descriptions that put you right there in the control room.
+The kind of novel that lets you spend time in a different world.
+* No magic tech.
+Just heavily-researched, plausible mid-20th-century mechanics.
+* And there's strong female characters in leadership positions.
+(This is one sub novel that passes the Bechdel test.)
+* There's also a lovable homing pigeon (for the bird lovers).
+Possibly the only book with both a submarine and a homing pigeon.
+* It’s foul-mouthed, foul-smelling, and full of grime.
+(If you like your fictional worlds clean, shiny, and futuristic, this is not the book for you.)
+* It's well-written and professionally edited — if that matters to you at all.

+_By Sound Alone_ is DIY, open-source, and free.
+It’s not a commercial product — which (and I cannot emphasize this enough) is not the same as saying it’s not good.
+I didn't write it for money, I wrote it for the love of greasy old machines.

 ### Tell me even more
 * [FAQ](content/FAQ): (Much) more info.